fieldtrip/website/template/layout.md

 {% include markup/warning %}
 You can find the template 2-D layouts for plotting that are included in FieldTrip [here on GitHub](https://github.com/fieldtrip/fieldtrip/tree/master/template/layout/).
 {% include markup/end %}

+These layouts are meant for plotting on a 2D screen or on paper.
+If you are looking for 3D positions of the EEG electrodes or MEG sensors to be used for forward modeling and inverse source reconstruction, or for more fancy 3D visualisation of the measured EEG potential over the scalp or MEG field distribution around the head using **[ft_plot_topo3d](/reference/plotting/ft_plot_topo3d)**, you should look in the [electrode template](/template/electrode) and [gradiometer template](/template/gradiometer) documentation.

 ## EASYCAP